 When Daenerys Targaryen besieges Meereen, Oznak zo Pahl rides out of Meereen on a white charger with a fourteen foot lance, challenging the besiegers to send forth a champion.
 Initially her bloodriders wanted to accept his challenge, but Daenerys did not feel she could not afford to lose them, and he is irrelevant.
 Ser Jorah agrees, but Whitebeard disagrees that stating that wars are not won by swords alone--this knight is building courage in the hearts of his men, and doubt in Daenerys’ men.
 Ser Jorah replies that it would be damaging to their moral if their man loses.
 Whitebeard replies that someone that fears battle will not win victory.
 Ser Jorah points out that if the knight defeats their champion that would have a bad effect on their moral.
 Dany quiets them since she is more worried about other issues.
 After the pink and white hero pisses at her camp, Whitebeard tells Dany that this challenge must be met.
 Daenerys tells him it will be, and sends Strong Belwas because she can easily spare his loss, and his death as an ex-slave would not give the knight any prestige.

 Dany decides she will ride to her people with only a limited guard, which includes Whitebeard.
 She is touching her people and letting them touch her.
 She had stopped to speak to a pregnant woman when a ragged man with a shaved head yanks her from her saddle.
 He threatens her with his sword as he talks to her telling her that he will start by cutting off her breasts.
 She recognizes the voice as the Titan's Bastard's.
 A freeman tries to come to her aid, but the Titan's Bastard cuts him in the face.
 Whitebeard leaps from his horse over her with his hardwood staff.
-Whitebeard is able to easily dispatch the Bastard and eventually hits him in the temple.
+Mero laughs at seeing Whitebeard thinking an old man was no threat to him, however Whitebeard is able to easily dispatch the Bastard and eventually hits him in the temple.
 He falls into the water and the freemen fall on his body.
 Whitebeard apologies for not coming to her aid sooner, but he did not recognize the Bastard.

 They return to her tent, and later Ser Jorah arrives, and Dany admonishes him for not telling her that the Bastard had escaped, and that Whitebeard had killed him.
-She then asks that Whitebeard be knighted and both Whitebeard and Ser Jorah say “No” at the same time.
+Daenerys then wishes that Whitebeard be knighted in gratitude and both Whitebeard and Ser Jorah say “No” at the same time.
 When Ser Jorah, impressed that the old squire could kill the Bastard with just a stick, asks Whitebeard who he was, and Whitebeard responds that he is a better knight than him.